Skip to main content

 When to use: Immediately after the user confirms they want to proceed.

-What you send: The quoteId returned above (optionally add a clientReferenceId to link the conversion to your order).
+What you send: The quoteId returned by the quote endpoint.

 curl -X POST "https://api.radom.com/conversion/accept" \